sipark5340/PathDeep/README.md

 loaded_model.load_weights("./result/~.h5")
 ```

-This part is for structuring PathDeep
+This is load PathDeep structure and weight.

 code section